Is it a Holy Grail of customer experience?

 You need to understand that consumers are digital-savvy.
 They are everywhere.
 So the more channels and devices you use, the more customers engage with your brand.

-But if you cannot deliver consistent customer journeys across all these channels, all your efforts will vanish like smoke up the chimney.
+But if you cannot deliver consistent customer journeys and make equal pricing across all channels and mediums, all your efforts will vanish like smoke up the chimney.

 Cross-channel digital marketing strategy

 The idea of cross-channel marketing, like the truth in ‘The X-Files’, lies somewhere out there and in between.